VirtuallyExisting/Among-Us-3DS/README.md

 # Among Us Cross (Cross Platform)
-A recreation of Among Us with new features and completely rewritten for the Nintendo 3DS
+A recreation of Among Us with new features and completely rewritten for the Nintendo 3DS (Wii and DS support coming soon)

 ### This is a prototype